TiagooGomess/PLOG_PROJ1_2021/README.md

 ### Valid Moves List

-When a bot is playing we get all the possible moves, with our **valid_moves** predicate that uses the findall/3 predicate of Prolog with a template of  [RowFrom, ColumnFrom, RowTo, ColumnTo] and getting a random move that is a valid move,in other words, where the cell selected has a stack controlled by the current player, if that stack can capture other stacks, if the move is orthogonal and there are no other stacks in between the selected stack and the destination, and if the destination is not a empty cell.
+To find all valid moves, we use our ``valid_moves/4`` predicate which, given the board state and size, and the current player, give us a list ``AllMoves`` with all possible moves (each move has the template [RowFrom, ColumnFrom, RowTo, ColumnTo]).
+For that, we use ``findall/3`` with all the conditions that validate a move: the player is moving one if his/hers stacks, the chosen stack can capture others, the move is made orthogonally, there are no stacks in between the start and the end positions and the final position has a stack to be captured (is not empty).

 ```prolog
 valid_moves(Board,Player,AllMoves,Size):-